citp/privacy-policy-historical/o/ok/okt/okta-emea.com.md

   3. **IP Addresses and Browser Information:**

-When a Visitor interacts with the Web sites, Okta collects their Internet Protocol ("IP") address(es), browser information and operating system to track and aggregate non-personal information.
+When a Visitor interacts with the Web sites, Okta collects the Visitor’s Internet Protocol ("IP") address(es), browser information and operating system to track and aggregate non-personal information.
 For example, Okta uses IP addresses to monitor the regions from which Visitors navigate the Web site, and for marketing purposes.

   4. **Other Third Party Tracking:**

-Okta engages third parties, which use web beacons, images, and scripts, to help better manage content on Okta's Web sites.
+Okta engages third parties, which use Web beacons, images, and scripts, to help better manage content on Okta's Web sites.
 Okta does not provide Personal Information to the third parties but may tie the information gathered from third party tracking to our Visitors' Personal Information for marketing purposes.

-Cookies are small text files placed on an individual’s computer by sites that the individual has visited.
+Cookies are small text files placed on an individual’s computer by Web sites that the individual has visited.
 They are used to make Web sites work more effectively and efficiently.
 Cookies may also provide information to the owner of a Web site.
-No Personal Information is stored within them; however, full details are below to describe the cookies Okta and its service providers use, and to explain why they are used.
+No Personal Information is stored within them; however, details are below to describe the cookies Okta and its service providers use, and to explain why they are used.

-On this page, We provide a list of all the cookies and services that may set cookies on Your device.
-We also provide links to each of the third-party services' privacy policies and optout information.
+On this page, We provide a list of  cookies and services that may set cookies on Your device that have provided such information to Us.
+We also provide links to each of those third-party services' privacy policies and opt-out information.
 Not all third party services provide information to opt out of their cookies.
 If You do not wish to have cookies set on Your device for any reason, You may opt out of all cookies via Your browser.

 ### Performance Cookies